 - Place ice cubes in the water; the pup will lick them after intense physical activity and the cold sensation will cool it down, making it drink less water in the process.

-how much water should a puppy drink during potty training?
-Estimating the Numbers
+So, how much water should a puppy drink during potty training, then?

 - The food it eats on a daily basis